PhucDuy/HAActionSheet/README.md

 ### HAActionSheet

-Hello everyone,
-You can think this pod as a dynamic action sheet for ios written in Swift 3.0.
+This tool is a dynamic action sheet for ios and written in Swift 3.0.

 ## Requirements